nayeonk/itpwebdev/notes-and-assignments/assignments/104/survey.md

 	* Textareas
 	* Select Menu
 	* Submit button
+5. Must use rounded corners somewhere
-5. Must have a Reset button that resets the form
+6. Must have a Reset button that resets the form
-6. Optional: Can use the USC form script to send the survey contents to your email address
+7. Optional: Can use the USC form script to send the survey contents to your email address

 **SAMPLES:**